enenra/space-engineers-utilities/README.md

 * Export material library to XML
 * Link MatLibs directly from the UI
 * Warning when empties are set up in a way that won't work ingame
+* Rotate empties in mirroring-mode to output mirror information to the SBC

 ## Installation
 1. Download the latest release of the addon from the releases section, enable it in Blender.